Alexa Vasko

-Alexa Vasko (born February 7, 1999) is a Canadian professional ice hockey forward for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
-She previously played for PWHL Toronto, and played college ice hockey at Mercyhurst.
+Alexa Vasko (born February 7, 1999) is a Canadian professional ice hockey forward for PWHL Hamilton of the Professional Women's Hockey League (PWHL).
+She previously played for the Ottawa Charge, PWHL Toronto, and played college ice hockey at Mercyhurst.

 Playing career

 College

 Vasko began her collegiate career for Mercyhurst during the 2018–19 season.
 During her freshman year, she recorded one goal and ten assists in 37 games.
 During the 2018–19 season in her sophomore year, she recorded 12 goals and six assists in 33 games.

 On May 15, 2019, Vasko was named co-captain for the 2019–20 season.
 In her junior year, she recorded ten goals and 17 assists in 34 games, and blocked 36 shots.
-Following the season she was named the Best Defensive Forward in the CHA.
+Following the season, she was named the Best Defensive Forward in the CHA.
 She served as captain her final three years at Mercyhurst.
 During the 2020–21 season in her senior year, she recorded five goals and nine assists in 18 games, in a season that was shortened due to the COVID-19 pandemic.
-Following the season she was named to the All-CHA Second Team.
+Following the season, she was named to the All-CHA Second Team.
 During the 2021–22 season as a graduate student, she recorded ten goals and nine assists in 34 games.

 Professional

 On September 18, 2023, Vasko was drafted in the fourteenth round, 83rd overall, by PWHL Toronto in the 2023 PWHL Draft.
 On November 29, 2023, she signed a one-year contract with Toronto.
 During the 2023–24 season, she recorded two goals in 24 games, and led the team with a 52.5% face-off percentage.
 On June 25, 2024, she signed a one-year contract with PWHL Ottawa.

+On June 21, 2026, she signed a two-year standard player contract with PWHL Hamilton.